10 Things You Can Buy at Whole Foods That Are Surprisingly Affordable

 A classic marinara sauce is simple enough to make yourself using fresh or canned tomatoes, but for a healthy cook in a hurry, many great meals begin with a jar of pasta sauce.
 (In fact, here are 5 Ways to Turn a Jar of Marinara into Dinner.)
 We even rounded up for you the Healthiest, Best-Tasting Tomato Sauces to Stock Up on at the Grocery Store, and look!
 365 by Whole Foods Market Organic Pasta Sauce makes the list.
 We’d previously warned against stocking up on Rao’s at Whole Foods, given the markup, but there’s no need to when Whole Foods’ own brand is a worthy adversary.

-Do the math: Great-tasting and clean with no sugar added, you can’t afford not to buy Whole Foods 365 Marinara sauce for only $2.49 for a 25-ounce jar.
-Similar organic sauces available at conventional markets start at $3.84.
+Do the math: Great tasting and clean with no sugar added, you can’t afford not to buy Whole Foods 365 Marinara sauce for only $2.79 for a 25-ounce jar.

 7. Organic, Freshly Ground Peanut Butter

-Back in the bulk aisle, Whole Foods offers both freshly ground peanut and almond butters in either organic or conventional versions whose ingredient lists are a single item long.
+Back in the bulk aisle, Whole Foods offers both freshly ground peanut and almond butter in either organic or conventional versions whose ingredient lists are a single item long.
 (Either “almonds” or “peanuts” as the case may be.)
-Both salt- and sugar-free, these are about the best nut butters money can buy.
+Both salt- and sugar-free, these are about the best nut butter money can buy.

-Do the math: At $5.19 per pound, Whole Foods is just about the only retailer who sells their own freshly ground peanut butter without added salt.
-In terms of price, the next organic peanut butter does contain salt and isn’t freshly ground — and retails for $5.79.
+Do the math: At $5.19 per pound, Whole Foods is just about the only retailer that sells its own freshly ground peanut butter without added salt.

 8. Frozen Organic Vegetables